Sailor tattoo

-Sailor tattoos are traditions of tattooing among sailors, including images with symbolic meanings.
-These practices date back to at least the 16th century among European sailors, and since colonial times among American sailors.
-People participating in these traditions have included military service members in national navies, seafarers in whaling and fishing fleets, and civilian mariners on merchant ships and research vessels.
-Sailor tattoos have served as protective talismans in sailors' superstitions, records of important experiences, markers of identity, and means of self-expression.
+Sailor tattoos are tattooing traditions among European and American seafarers, including naval service members and merchant mariners, and tattoo designs and styles influenced by those traditions.
+These practices date back to at least the 16th century among European sailors, and they spread to sailors in British colonies, including those that became the United States and Canada.
+People participating in these traditions have included military service members in national navies, civilian mariners on merchant ships, and fishermen.
+In particular, there are records of significant numbers of tattoos on U.S. Navy sailors in the American Revolution, Civil War, World War I, and World War II.
+Sailor tattoos have served as a form of identification, protective talismans in sailors' superstitions, records of experiences, markers of identity, and means of self-expression.

-For centuries, tattooing among sailors mostly happened during downtime at sea, applied by hand with needles and tattoo ink made with simple pigments such as soot and gunpowder.
-These tattoo artists informally developed a graphical vocabulary including nautical images such as mermaids and ships.
-Starting in the 1870s, a few former sailors began opening professional tattoo parlors in port cities in the United States and England.
-This trend increased after the development of the electric tattoo machine in the 1890s.
+For centuries, tattooing among sailors mostly happened during downtime at sea, applied by hand with sewing needles and tattoo ink made with simple pigments such as soot and gunpowder.
+These informal tattooists applied a folk art vocabulary including crucifixes, heart symbols, and nautical images such as anchors, mermaids, and tall ships, along with names and initials.
+Starting around the 1870s, some former sailors began opening professional tattoo shops in port cities in the United States and Europe.
+This trend increased after the development of the electric tattoo machine in the 1890s, which enabled faster application of tattoos and more elaborate tattoo designs.
+Many customers of these early professional tattoo artists were sailors.